Subjects I teach

 Music Scholarship preparation

 Musical Director of internationally acclaimed jazz vocal group, The Oxford Gargoyles, 2016-17.
 Arranged music, directed weekly rehearsals and oversaw the recording of a new album.
-Additionally, co-organised a successful run at the Edinburgh Fringe Festival 2017.
+Additionally, co-organised a successful run at the Edinburgh Fringe Festival, August 2017.

-Shadowed Music Department at Salesian School, Chertsey in October 2017, exploring different teaching techniques.
-Taught classical piano to beginners students locally, both showing significant progress over the academic year.
+Shadowed Music Department at Salesian School, Chertsey, October 2017, exploring different teaching techniques.

 Soloist in Shostakovich Piano Concerto No.2, Godalming (Surrey), 2013